apache/commons-build-plugin/src/main/resources/commons-xdoc-templates/readme-md-template.md

 + Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running ```mvn clean test```.

 If you plan to contribute on a regular basis, please consider filing a [contributor license agreement](http://www.apache.org/licenses/#clas).
+You can learn more about contributing via GitHub in our [contribution guidelines](https://github.com/apache/@ARTIFACTID@/blob/trunk/CONTRIBUTING.md).

 License
 -------